risg99/tpc-ds-benchmark/README.md

 Note: There is a seperate folder called "updated_queries" inside "all_queries" in which we can do the updates in, so that we distinguish the initial ones in a seperate folder

 Once these 23 queries are updated, we can begin the benchmarking

+13/10 Ahmad & Rishika:
+Fixed all errors for the 23 queries